mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

       - content: '![](/img/iterative.png)'
       - content: >-
-          To understand if we were on the right path for this project, we tested the first prototype with some users following the iterative process.
+          To understand if we were on the right path for this project, we tested the first prototype with users.
+This followed the iterative process:

-          Once, through user research, you have identified a user need and have generated ideas to meet that need, you develop a prototype.
+          Once you have identified a user need and have generated ideas to meet that need, develop a prototype.
 Test, collect feedback and refine.
-Following that, you create a new prototype and begin the process all over again until you are satisfied that you’ve reached the best possible product for release to the market as an MVP.
+          Following that, you create a new prototype and begin the process all over again until you are satisfied that you’ve reached the best possible product for release to the market as a Minimum Viable Product.
     title: User Testing & Iterations
   - backgroundColor: '#E2E2E2'
     column:
       - content: >-
-          During my testing sessions, I gave the users a scenario and **three tasks** for them to complete — imagining they were John:
+          During my testing sessions, I gave the users a scenario with **three tasks** for them to complete :
       - content: '![](/img/tasks.png)'
   - backgroundColor: '#E2E2E2'
     column:
       - content: >-
-          After that, I created the **Happy Path** for John — steps he would need to take to complete all given tasks according to the scenario:
+          After that, I created the **happy path** for John (otherwise known as the critical path)  — steps he would need to take to complete all given tasks according to the scenario:

           ![](/img/happypath2.png)
       - content: >-
-          My first couple of testing insights were:
+          My first testing insights were:

-          * It wasn’t clear to users what “Lifestyle” meant
+          * It wasn’t clear to users what “Lifestyle” meant;

-          * Delivery Option — you need to know the shipping cost will be added later — it should be mentioned somehow
+          * Delivery Option — you need to know the shipping cost will be added later — it should be mentioned somehow;

-          * Users were confused about the menu — words were too close with no separation between them
+          * Users were confused about the menu — words were too close together;

-          * We would need to have a page confirming your purchase/order confirmation will be sent via e-mail
+          * We would need to have a page confirming your purchase/order would be sent via e-mail.
   - backgroundColor: '#E2E2E2'
     column:
       - content: >-
-          Over the course of a week, I did over 15 usability tests over five prototype iterations.
-My mid-fidelity homepage (on the left) to a high-fidelity (on the right):
+          Over the course of a week, I did more than 15 usability tests for five prototype iterations:

           ![](/img/yo_1.png)